diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 ## Falcon and Unzip Assembly

 Click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
-Search and select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has being copied to the current location of your working project.
+Search and select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.

 In your working project, click the workflow to open it in _Run_ mode.

 Before configuring the workflow, it is good practice to create an editable copy of the workflow in case anything is misconfigured or needs to be re-run.
 This can be done by selecting `Workflow Actions` and then selecting the `Save as template` action.
 This will take you to a copy of the workflow that can be modified.
 Workflows are automatically saved if any changes are made.
 Return to the `Run Analysis...` screen by clicking the `Start Analysis` button.

 ![Workflow Actions: Save as Template](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/WorkflowSaveAsTemplate.png)

 Look through the workflow to make sure all instances and inputs are configured correctly.
 Please check the following as they tend to be misconfigured:

-1. Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack.
+-.
+Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack.